RahulAloth/Automotive_CyberSecurity/notes_on_secOC.md

 ## Summary

 SecOC in AUTOSAR provides a robust framework for securing communication within automotive systems by protecting data against unauthorized manipulation and replay attacks.
 The use of Authentic I-PDUs, Secured I-PDUs, Freshness Values, and Authenticators ensures the integrity and authenticity of the transmitted data.

+# Why We Need Freshness Value

+Freshness Values are crucial in preventing replay attacks.
+A replay attack occurs when an attacker intercepts a valid data transmission and then retransmits it to trick the receiver into accepting it as a new, valid message.
+By using Freshness Values, we can ensure that each message is unique and cannot be reused by an attacker.

+## Types of Freshness Values

+There are two main types of Freshness Values:

+### Counter-Based Freshness Value

+- **Description**: This method uses a counter that increments with each message sent.
+Both the sender and receiver maintain a synchronized counter.
+- **How It Works**: When a message is received, the receiver checks the counter value.
+If the counter value is higher than the last received value, the message is accepted.
+If it is the same or lower, the message is rejected as a potential replay attack.

+### Timestamp-Based Freshness Value

+- **Description**: This method uses timestamps to ensure message freshness.
+Both the sender and receiver rely on synchronized clocks.
+- **How It Works**: Each message includes a timestamp indicating when it was sent.
+The receiver checks the timestamp against its own clock.
+If the timestamp is within an acceptable range, the message is accepted.
+If it is outside this range, the message is rejected as a potential replay attack.

+## Example Scenario

+Imagine a vehicle's control unit sends a command to another unit, such as unlocking the doors.
+Without a Freshness Value, an attacker could intercept this command and replay it later, unlocking the doors without authorization.
+By including a Freshness Value, the control unit ensures that each command is unique and cannot be reused, thus preventing such replay attacks.

+## Summary

+Freshness Values are essential in automotive cybersecurity to prevent replay attacks.
+By using either counter-based or timestamp-based Freshness Values, we can ensure that each message is unique and cannot be reused by an attacker, thereby maintaining the integrity and security of the communication.